Harrow School Online staff answers Frequently Asked Questions from prospective pupils and their parents.

 Do you offer any academic scholarships?

-About 10% of Online Harrovians will be offered an Academic Scholarship each year of up to 25% of the annual tuition fee.
-These individuals will be selected at the end of June of the incoming year, based on their application form and their relative performance against their cohort during the admissions process.
-They will need to perform in the top 25% of their cohort, in academic terms, in order to maintain their scholarship into year two.
+Prospective pupils demonstrating outstanding potential may be considered for a scholarship.
+Up to 10% of Online Harrovians will be offered an Academic Scholarship each year of up to 50% of the annual tuition fee.
+These individuals will be selected at the end of each admissions window of the incoming year, based on their application form and their relative performance against their cohort during the admissions process.

 If I were to start at Harrow School Online but then not enjoy it, would I get a full refund?